-Cynthia Rylant’s writing style works well for teaching author’s craft, visualizing, point of view, imagery, drawing conclusions, making inferences, and finding text evidence to support thinking.
+Cynthia Rylant’s writing style works well for teaching so many skills including author’s craft, visualizing, point of view, imagery, drawing conclusions, making inferences, and finding text evidence to support thinking.
 Of course, her works also provide an excellent example for writing ideas, voice, and word choice, so they lend themselves well to persuasive, descriptive, and narrative writing.
 Today, I’d like to share the titles I like best and how I’ve used them.

 WHEN I WAS YOUNG IN THE MOUNTAINS

 This choice can be used any time of year, but I would use it at the front end of this author study mainly as a way to share some of Cynthia Rylant’s history with your students.
 Cynthia Rylant is from West Virginia, a state known for its beautiful mountains and fall colors as well as connections to coal mining.
 This book includes information of times past, and the illustrations help the reader visualize life without technology and things we have today.

 - Making Connections

 - Making Comparisons